ANNOUNCEMENT/$5M Seed Round

 Day 1

-Install Command Code and start coding.
+Install Command Code (npm i -g command-code) today and start coding.
 It picks up your micro-decisions immediately starting with your prompts.

 Week 1